paulbrowne-irl/knowledgebase-elastic-rag/readme.md

         * Check the `docker-compose.yml` file so that the "Ollama" and "OpenWebUI" are not commented out.
         * OpenWebUI is optional , but provides a useful web interface on http://localhost:3000
     * Start Docker as normal using `docker compose up`
     * Ollama provides the infastructure - you will need to tell it (first time) which LLM to use.
-While this can be done via the
-        * open a new console / terminal
+        * Open a new console / terminal
-        * pull the relevant llm `docker exec -it ollama ollama run llama3.2`
+        * Pull the relevant llm `docker exec -it ollama ollama run llama3.2`

 1. Setup index in Elastic (first time only):
     * Start Elastic (using `docker compose up` - see notes below):